sherryuser/cake-blow/README.md

 ## Accessing the Project

-To experience the Interactive Birthday Cake, visit the GitHub Pages link: [Interactive Birthday Cake](#)
+To experience the Interactive Birthday Cake, visit the GitHub Pages link: [Interactive Birthday Cake](https://sherryuser.github.io/cake-blow/)

 ## How to Use

 1. Go to the provided GitHub Pages link.
+2. Allow microphone access.
-2. Click on the cake to add candles.
+3. Click on the cake to add candles.
-3. Allow microphone access and blow into your microphone to blow out the candles.
+4. Blow into your device to blow out the candles.

 ## Technologies